anoderay/dtdocs/README.md

 ### Updating

-If you have the repo cloned but need to update things, it helps to make sure everything is up to date (since we are also using a submodule for the base theme).
+If you have the repo cloned but need to update things, it helps to make sure everything is up to date.

 As normal, from the project root directory, update things like normal:
 ```